23 Jun AC Not Working? 7 Simple DIY Checks!

-If you take a few minutes to complete these simple checks and you are still experiencing issues with the AC not working, then it might be time to call a professional to help.
+Upon completing these simple checks, it’s possible you’ll continue experiencing issues with the AC not working.
+If so, then it might be time to call a professional to help.

-Plus, a home services company can diagnosis the AC issues and conduct a home energy checkup, which will identify other ways to save on utilities around the home.
+Plus, a home services company performs diagnostic testing of any AC issues and conducts a home energy checkup.
+As a result, homeowner identify other ways for saving on utilities around the home.

-A home energy checkup will pinpoint the heating and cooling inefficiencies in your home.
-Everything from air leaks to insufficient insulation will be evaluated and make recommendations to solve any issues and help save you money!
+A home energy checkup pinpoints the heating and cooling inefficiencies in your home.
+Everything from air leaks to insufficient insulation will be evaluated.
+Homeowner learn about priority recommendations for solving issues and saving you money!